AviatrixSystems/Docs/HowTos/TransPeering_OnPrem.rst

 ==========================

-The first step is to obtain from your network admin the on-prem address space in the most summerized form.
+The first step is to obtain from your network admin the on-prem address space in the most summarized form.
 For example, the on-prem network consists of 172.16.0.0/16.

-The next step is to work with your on-prem network admin to carve out one or a set of consective network address space that is not used anywhere by your company and reserve that as your cloud address space.
+The next step is to work with your on-prem network admin to carve out one or a set of consecutive network address space that is not used anywhere by your company and reserve that as your cloud address space.
 For example, the address space could be 10.0.0.0/8.
 All spoke VPC CIDRs and Transit VPC